Chart Color Schemes

 Geelong West - Hamlyn Heights ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Geelong West-Hamlyn Heights showed lower cultural diversity, with 83.8% born in Australia, 89.3% being citizens, and 88.0% speaking English only at home.
-Christianity was the dominant religion, comprising 48.3%.
-The 'Other' category was slightly overrepresented at 0.9%, compared to 1.2% regionally.
+Geelong West-Hamlyn Heights has a cultural diversity below average, with 83.8% of its population born in Australia, 89.3% being citizens, and 88.0% speaking English only at home.
+Christianity is the main religion, comprising 48.3%.
+The most notable overrepresentation is in 'Other', which makes up 0.9%, compared to 1.2% regionally.

 Frequently Asked Questions - Diversity